 Taking the data from the public surveys, community worksheets, the Planning Team Meeting, and preliminary worksheets, the consultant built out the planning document.
-The County reviewed the document throughout the development process and a plan goals were prepared and presented to the planning team.
+The County reviewed the document throughout the development process.

 8. Prioritization and Implementation (Step 6, 7)

 Once the draft document was complete and analyzed, the planning team was asked to prioritize the action items.
 A prioritization method was developed to best reflect the abilities of the stakeholders to implement the items.
 This was discussed in Planning Team Meeting #3 on Wednesday, September 16, 2020.
 An Implementation framework was created from this method.